utkarshp1161/Neu_sde/README.md

 # ACKNOWLEGDEMENT
-I used: [Link text Here](https://gitlab.com/felix.dietrich/sde-identification/-/tree/master/) as a reference for my work
+I used: [Link](https://gitlab.com/felix.dietrich/sde-identification/-/tree/master/) as a reference for my work